-The Value Insured study we referenced earlier found that more than 60 percent of them will be looking for a larger home in 2018.
+The Value Insured study we referenced earlier found that more than 60 percent of them will be looking for a larger home.

 A National Association of Home Builders (NAHB) survey finds that the average Gen X homeowner currently lives in a home with 1,880 square feet of living space.

 Gen X has more children still at home than any other generation.
 But, look at the age span and you’ll agree that this group of real estate consumers has a diverse array of lifestyles.